 Road Trippers promise: A local Jeep driver, An English speaking Tour Guide, a hotel pick-up and drop-off, local lunch at the beach, drinking water and insurance.

-They delivered all of thee things and more.
+They delivered all of these things and more.
 The tour guide was knowledgeable and spoke excellent English, we found ourselves not only soaking in beautiful views but information too.

-They communicated excellently in the days leading up to the trip and the morning of the pick up.
-We were never left wondering what was happening, it was well a organised and well executed day.
+They communicated excellently in the days leading up to the trip and the morning of the pickup.
+We were never left wondering what was happening, it was a well organized and well-executed day.

 The local lunch at the beach was wonderful, they even had vegetables with noodles for us vegans.

 Yes.
 It’s so worth it.
 When you reach the top of the pass the views are spectacular.
 It was pouring with rain the day we went, but that didn’t stop the views from leaving us completely speechless.